Tito11-creater/Tito11-creater.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
-I’m a first-year PhD student majoring in Application of Statistical Physics in Imaging Neuroscience from Hong Kong Baptist University, under the guidance of Prof.Changsong Zhou<https://scholar.google.com/citations?user=p3V8N-4AAAAJ&hl>.
+I’m a first-year PhD student majoring in Application of Statistical Physics in Imaging Neuroscience from Hong Kong Baptist University, under the guidance of <Prof.Changsong Zhou href='https://scholar.google.com/citations?user=p3V8N-4AAAAJ&hl'>.
 Before that I obtained my M.S. and B.S. degrees from University of Electronic Science and Technology of China.

 My current research interest focuses on Modeeling of Imaging Neuroscience.